pcpmartins/video-quality-assessment/README.md

 #### Basketball classifier

 ![figure 14](/images/basket_graph.png)
-*figure 14 - Interestingness: Basketball event classifier performance evaluation*
+*figure 14 - Interestingness: Basketball event classifier evaluation*

 In [figure 14](/images/basket_graph.png) it is possible to  see the performance comparison between classifiers trained to predict interestingness on basketball events with progressively higher number of features.
 The associated C and Gamma parameters evolution can also be seen at [figure 15](/images/basket_c.png) and [figure 16](/images/basket_g.png) respectively.
 The top 28 features were selected to train the final classifier.
 The accuracy registered was 88% and the F-score 0.8.